 A reliable estimate of the maximum net productivity rate is currently unavailable for this stock of killer whales.
 Studies of 'resident' killer whale pods in British Columbia and Washington waters resulted in estimated population growth rates of 2.92% and 2.54% over the period from 1973 to 1987 (Olesiuk et al. 1990, Brault and Caswell 1993).
-However, a population increases at the maximum growth rate ( $R{MAX}$ ) only when the population is at extremely low levels; thus, the estimate of 2.92% may be an underestimate of $R{MAX}$ .
-Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate ( $R{MAX}$ ) of 4% be employed for this stock (Wade and Angliss 1997).
+For southern resident killer whales, estimates of the population growth rate have been made during the three periods when the population has been documented increasing since monitoring began in 1974.
+From 1974 to 1980 the population increased at a rate of 2.6%/year, 2.3%/year from 1985 to 1996, and 2.5%/year from 2002 to 2003 (Krahn et al. 2004).
+However, a population increases at the maximum growth rate (R{MAX}) only when the population is at extremely low levels; thus, any of these estimates may be an underestimate of R{MAX} .
+Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate (R{MAX}) of 4% be employed for this stock (Wade and Angliss 1997).